FOBshippingpoint/kikey/README.md

 | Alt          | A        |
 | Meta         | M        |

-KikeyJS supports four modifiers.
+KikeyJS supports modifiers.
 Use a dash (`-`) to concatenate strokes to form a single key binding.
 For example, `C` and `S-o` are both key bindings, as is `C-S-A-M-p`.

 ### Special Keys

 Keys with a character length greater than 1 are classified as *Special Keys*.
 This includes `space` and `dash`, which are used as key sequence delimiters.
-Despite being single characters ` ` and `dash`, they are considered special keys.

 ```js
 const SPECIAL_KEYS = new Set([